RabbarZ/Fotobox/readme.txt

 Disable Firewall on NUC resp. create incoming rule or add rule automatically to firewall when starting the exe the 1st time

+Setup Router

+- Rename Wlan to "NETGEAR-Test" (Whatsapp)
+- Set password of Wlan (Whatsapp)
+- DHCP -> address reservation: Bind Mac-address of NUC to 192.168.0.101 (see above, the raspi calls this ip (http request on NUC))
+       -> address reservation for raspi is not needed (he only needs to know the ip of the NUC not vice versa)